mmgen/mmgen-wallet/doc/wiki/Altcoin-and-Forkcoin-Support.md

   your account balances have changed, they may be refreshed interactively within the TRACKED ACCOUNTS menu.
 Cached balances are stored persistently in your tracking wallet.
+* Note that sending transactions with your Ethereum node can easily deanonymize you by linking the transaction with your IP address (running a Reth node over Tor or Tor+VPN is theoretically possible, but problematic in practice).
+  As a solution to this problem, MMGen Wallet supports broadcasting transactions via the etherscan.io website with the `--tx-proxy` option.
+Sending is done using the site’s public web form, so no registration or API key is required.
+  For anonymity, the connection can be routed via Tor or I2P using the `--proxy` option.
+See `mmgen-txsend --help` for details.

 ##### Transacting example: